 Hi, my name is Radhika.
 Since you’re reading this, I’m going to guess we already have a lot in common, specifically, the practice of yoga.
 My own formal training comes from Open Doors, where I completed both my 200 and 300-hr certifications with wonderful, supportive teachers.
 I offer support and guidance in several styles of yoga, including Ashtanga, Vinyasa, Yin, Power, Restorative, Gentle, Hatha and one-on-one rehabilitative sessions.
 I hold weekly corporate classes and also serve on the faculty of the 200-hr Yoga Teacher Training here at Open Doors.
 Enough about me, though.
 I’m more interested in you.
 Maybe we can practice together?
 Hope to see you soon!

-My journey with yoga began many years ago when I noticed an Open Doors studio open next to my work.
-One night, I decided to drop in for a class and instantly became hooked.
-The calmness I felt after class kept bringing me back for more.
+My journey with yoga began many years ago, the calmness I felt after my first class kept bringing me back for more.
 I developed a wonderful connection between my mind and body and enjoyed the positivity, relaxation and strength I found as my yoga practice grew.
-I began to explore various yoga class styles, from slow flow to heated power vinyasa.
-I found a way to connect which class I wanted to embrace that day, based on what my mind and body needed in that moment.
-Becoming a yoga teacher was always on my bucket list, I wanted to share my love of yoga with others.
-After of years of wanting, I finally decided to jump with both feet in.
-I completed a 200hr yoga teacher training course through Open Doors.
-My goal as a teacher is to create a welcoming environment for all, where students can find who they are as a yogi and to discover and embrace their best self on and off the mat.
+I teach a variety of different style yoga classes.
+I like to focus on strength as well as breath, relaxation and stretching.
+I completed a 200hr yoga teacher training through Open Doors as well as an additional training in power yoga.
+My goal as a teacher is to create a welcoming environment for all, where students can explore who they are as a yogi and embrace their best self on and off the mat.

 You’ve heard it before: “yoga changed my life.”
 It’s a cliche because it’s true, and it’s my truth.
 During my transition to single motherhood, I went to my mat Every.
 Single.
 Day.
 I didn’t know what I was looking for, but I ended up finding myself.
 When you find this kind of peace and acceptance, it’s only fair to pass it on.
 I completed my 200hr YTT through Open Doors in 2021 with the intention that it’s just the beginning of a lifelong journey in yoga.
 I aim to create a safe space in my classes for students to embrace the freedom of their personal practice.
 I teach with energy and contemporary music.
 I will challenge you to lean into your postures and learn about yourself.